 Parameters reported as of the current release include server_version, server_encoding, client_encoding, is_superuser, session_authorization, DateStyle, TimeZone, integer_datetimes, and standard_conforming_strings. (server_encoding, TimeZone, and integer_datetimes were not reported by releases before 8.0; standard_conforming_strings was not reported by releases before 8.1.)
 Note that server_version, server_encoding and integer_datetimes cannot change after startup.

 Pre-3.0-protocol servers do not report parameter

 settings, but libpq

-includes logic to obtain values for server_version, and client_encoding.
-Applications are encouraged
+includes logic to obtain values for server_version and client_encoding anyway.
+Applications are

-rather than ad-hoc code to determine these values.
-(Beware
+PQparameterStatus rather than ad hoc code to determine these values.

 Interrogates the frontend/backend protocol being used.

 int PQprotocolVersion(const PGconn *conn);

 Applications may wish to use this to determine whether certain features are supported.
 Currently, the possible values are 2 (2.0 protocol), 3 (3.0 protocol), or zero (connection bad).
 This will not change after connection startup is complete, but it could theoretically change during a connection reset.
 The 3.0 protocol will normally be used when communicating with PostgreSQL 7.4 or later servers; pre-7.4 servers support only protocol 2.0.
 (Protocol 1.0 is obsolete and not supported by libpq.)

 Returns an integer representing the backend version.